 Climb 300-foot cliffs overlooking waters where 12 species of whales come to mate, play and feast on plankton each year.
 Later, walk on the ocean floor when the tide has dropped the height of a four-story building.

 Peggy’s Cove Lighthouse, also known as Peggy’s Point Lighthouse, is one of Nova Scotia’s most well-known lighthouses and may be the most photographed in Canada.
 Located in the quaint fishing village of Peggy’s Cove along the South Shore, Peggy’s Point Lighthouse was built in 1915.

 Joggins Fossil Cliffs

 The Joggins Fossil Cliffs are 15 km of spectacular coastline along Nova Scotia’s Bay of Fundy.
 The cliffs were inscribed on the UNESCO World Heritage Site list in 2008.
-They are one of the great prides of Nova Scotians.
+They are one of the great points of pride for Nova Scotians.

 There are many things about the cliffs that make them extra special but the most fascinating is that because of the tidal action of the Bay of Fundy new fossils are being exposed constantly.
 200 species of fossils have already been found.
 And more are being revealed all the time!

-Much of the cliff face is more than 30 metres in height.
+Much of the cliff face is more than 30 meters in height.
 Boulders and rocks are constantly falling to the rocky shoreline.
 These boulders and rocks contain fossils.